shreymo12/Class-22/README.md

-# Class-22
+# staticSquare
-Used physics to create ground and objects
+A static square made using Matter.js physics engine